dhrubo55/personal-blog/content/posts/day99.md

 ### The Hybrid Approach

-Most production systems use both.
+Production system can use both at the same time.
 Netty uses event loops for network I/O, then dispatches business logic to thread pools (or virtual threads in newer versions).

 Pattern: